alibaba-archive/bufsp/README.md

 [![NPM version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]

-BUFSP is a underlying protocol designed specifically for socket commutation with buffer frames.
+BUFSP is a low level protocol designed specifically for socket commutation with buffer frames.

 As we know, **chunks** output from net socket mostly are not represent integrated messages.
 Sometimes a **chunk** include onemore integrated messages, or a number of chunks represent a integrated message.
 How can we get message one by one from these chunks? **BUFSP** is designed.